-A Troubled Picture Of Parkland Shooting Suspect Comes Into Focus
+Parkland Shooting Suspect: A Story Of Red Flags, Ignored

 Behavioral problems were no secret

-Cruz attended Marjory Stoneman Douglas High School for a while but was expelled for "disciplinary reasons" according to Broward County Public Schools Superintendent Robert Runcie.
+Cruz attended Marjory Stoneman Douglas High School for a while but was expelled for "disciplinary reasons," according to Broward County Public Schools Superintendent Robert Runcie.

 The Florida Department of Children and Families became involved with Cruz in late 2016 after he began cutting himself and posting images of the self-harm on Snapchat.